ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 <br>

-- **Switch themes**
+- 🎨 **Switch themes**

-Theming is also set up as it's a common requirement for web components to support different themes.
-You can try out the latest SAP design theme family (Morning Horizon, Evening Horizon, Horizon HCB, and Horizon HCW), via the links below the component.
+Theming is preconfigured.
+You can explore SAP’s latest design themes (Morning Horizon, Evening Horizon, Horizon HCB, and Horizon HCW) using the links below the component.

 <br>

 ## 5. Open the Project in Your IDE

-At first, the folder structure might look a bit overwhelming, but don’t worry — you’ll get used to it quickly.
-Let's explore the `MyComponent` demo web component and understand the following key files:
+The folder structure may seem overwhelming at first, but you'll get comfortable with it quickly.
+Let’s walk through the most important files, starting with the  `MyComponent` demo component.

 <br>

 ### **`src/MyComponent.ts`**

-This file defines the custom web component — its tag, properties, styles, and template—using `TypeScript` and `TypeScript decorators`:
+This file defines the custom web component using `TypeScript` and `decorators`.
+It sets up the component's tag, properties, styles, and template:

 ```js
 @customElement({